Chef Emma Sinclair - Pastry & Dessert Specialist

 Frequently Asked Questions

-Yes, substitute the cream cheese with dairy-free cream cheese and use coconut cream instead of heavy cream.
+Yes, use dairy-free cream cheese and vegan butter substitutes.
 The texture will be slightly different but still delicious.
+Ensure products are at room temperature for proper mixing.

 Recipe Troubleshooting Guide